L’Oréal Sulfate Free Shampoo Review

 There really isn’t a reason to be using a sulfate shampoo these days.
 I get it, you want that sensual lather and a really ‘deep clean’ but over extended use sulfates can damage hair and weaken it.
 By using a sulfate-free shampoo you allow your hair to make the most of the nourishing ingredients it contains, as well as retaining your natural oils.
 With companies like L’Oréal completely changing and updating your hair game, the sulfate-free options are endless.
 It’s important to know though, that just because a company writes on their packaging “contains no SLS” it doesn’t necessarily mean that it contains no ALS.
 Becoming fluent in ingredients labels is crucial if you really want to nourish your hair and skin from within.

 Healthy hair isn’t something to compromise on and the Ever range agrees.
-The use of all-natural botanical ingredients allows the effectiveness of the shampoo to be lasting – not just an artificial coating.
+The use of natural botanical ingredients allows the effectiveness of the shampoo to be lasting – not just an artificial coating.
 The EverPure will have your hair moisture-rich and keep color vibrant, while the EverFresh promises to reduce your dandruff and maintain your hair color.
 And if you’re looking for that extra nourishing boost, the EverCreme has you covered with super rich natural ingredients.
 Whatever your hair type, the opportunity to go sulfate-free is an Ever shampoo away.